-• • Research Objectives 1.
+Research Objectives 1.
 To identify the visibility issues for students with visual perceptual disabilities using the current online classroom platforms.
-2. online classro he interface elements of the bom platform for students erceptual disabilities.
-Research Approaches : Theoretical study Empirical Study Research Method : Literature Survey questionnaire to students with vis ual pe erceptual disabi lities (20students)
+2. To identify the interface elements of the online classroom platform for students with visual perceptual disabilities.
+Research Approaches Research • Theoretical study Empirical Study Literature Method •